python/python-docs-pl/README.en.md

 You can find more information about using Transifex [in their help guide.](https://help.transifex.com/en/articles/6318216-translating-with-the-web-editor)

+**I want to start translating, but I don't know where to start!**

+Firstly, you can join as a translator by following the steps outlined above.

+Then you can start by translating one of our [prioritized resources.](https://github.com/python/python-docs-pl/issues/50)

 **How to see the newest build of the documentation?**